nate123456/playerbot-lua/docs/api/enums/index.md

 # Enums

-## Intruction
+## Introduction

 In lua, enums are tables that represent a map between a number and a string.
 All enum tables are accessible through `wow.enums`.
 They are most often used to provide a clean way to represent different possible states which often take the form of a single element of a possible set.

-For example, when working with player classes via the `player.class` member (see the [Player](/docs/api/types/player.md) type) the return value is a number which uniquely identifies the class from the set of possible classes.
+For example, when working with player classes via the `player.class` member (see the [Player](/api/types/player.md) type) the return value is a number which uniquely identifies the class from the set of possible classes.
 While the numeric value serves well as a clean and straightforward way to represent each class, often times the name of that class is needed.
 The code snippet below demonstrates the value of having a map available.

 ```lua
 print(some_player.class) -- 1: not particularly readable or useful; the reader would have to memorize which class '1' is